Marlinekhavele/NumbersAPI/README.md

 A FastAPI-based microservice that takes a number and returns interesting mathematical properties about it, along with a fun fact.

 ## Features
-- Classify numbers as prime ornon-prime
+- Classify numbers as prime or non-prime
 - Identify perfect numbers
 - Determine number even or odd
 - Detect Armstrong numbers